Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Hers

-Wegovy pill from $149/mo or Foundayo from $149/mo + $149/mo membership (May 2026)
+Wegovy pill from $149/mo or Foundayo from $149/mo + $149/mo membership (July 2026)

 Brand-name GLP-1 catalog from a Novo Nordisk partner, including Foundayo and Zepbound.

-Visit Hers โ†’
+Visit Hers →

 Ro

 Ro's main advantage over most competitors is built-in insurance coordination.
 The care team actively helps patients navigate prior authorization for brand-name GLP-1s including Wegovy and Zepbound, which most platforms leave entirely to the patient.
-Catalog as of May 2026: Wegovy (pill or pen), Zepbound KwikPen, and Foundayo, plus compounded semaglutide in select states as an intake-only fallback.
-Pricing follows an introductory model: first-month medication runs $149 (Wegovy pill, Foundayo), $199 (Wegovy pen), or $299 (Zepbound KwikPen); ongoing rates step up to $199โ€“$299/mo (Wegovy pill, Foundayo), $199โ€“$399/mo (Wegovy pen), or $399โ€“$449/mo (Zepbound KwikPen) depending on dose.
+Catalog as of July 2026: Wegovy (pill or pen), Zepbound KwikPen, and Foundayo.
+Ro exited compounded semaglutide in 2026 and is now brand-name only, following Hims's earlier move.
+Pricing follows an introductory model: first-month medication runs $149 (Wegovy pill, Foundayo), $199 (Wegovy pen), or $299 (Zepbound KwikPen); ongoing rates step up to $199–$299/mo (Wegovy pill, Foundayo), $199–$399/mo (Wegovy pen), or $399–$449/mo (Zepbound KwikPen) depending on dose.
 Membership is $149/month month-to-month or $74/month on the annual plan; annual prepay also saves $50/month on Wegovy pill and $150/month on Wegovy pen.

 Ro: pros and cons